skylight-hq/skylight.digital/pages/career_pathways/content-designer.md

 Content designers make things easier for people to understand and use.
 The work can range from a standalone piece of content, to supporting an end-to-end service journey.
 Content designers work on cross-functional teams to strategize and advocate for user-centered content practices, plain language, and inclusivity, all while delivering on business objectives.
 Content designers also help design content governance strategies and workflows in a user-centered context.
 They conduct research, facilitate design activities, and of course — write.

+Below you’ll find the full list of skills for becoming a content designer at Skylight and a description of the skills required for each level.
+These descriptions offer insight into the scope of work someone at each level should be capable of doing on a consistent basis.
+We use these role descriptions both as a guide during the hiring process and as a springboard for discussing career progression at Skylight.

 ### Required skills

 #### Content advocacy